 Average speed camera sites must be preceded by a sign or signs in advance of the entry camera location.
-Specially authorised "Average Speed" camera signs should be used and ideally co-located with a speed limit roundel.
+All signs must comply with those specified in TSRGD 2016 or be specially authorised.
+"Average Speed" camera signs should be used and ideally co-located with a speed limit roundel.
 Signs, which may include VAS and/or road markings, should be repeated at intervals throughout the length of the site.

-Signing through road works should be consistent with current best practice as set out in the Traffic Signs Manual Chapter 8.5
+Signing through road works should be consistent with current best practice as set out in the Traffic Signs Manual Chapter 8.3